 - Southern services will not operate to and from London Bridge.

-- Southeastern services may be altered between 22 and 24 December.
+- Southeastern services will be amended between Monday 22 and Wednesday 24 December.

 - During this time we will open new platforms 10 & 11 and platforms 5 to 9 will close for redevelopment.